 - Which Pressure Washer is Best For Me?

 2. Best Budget Option: Portland 1750 PSI 1.3 GPM Corded Electric Pressure Washer

-If you don’t need a pressure washer for anything more demanding than washing your car and cleaning your fence and wooden deck, and therefore don’t want to overspend on something that’s just going to sit in the garage most of the time, then this Greenworks GPW1501 is a great choice.
-It’s light and easy to use, with just the right pressure for washing your car, with an attachment for a soap dispenser, though beyond that it just has two nozzles for more and less focused power.
+If you don’t need a pressure washer for anything more demanding than washing your car and cleaning your fence and wooden deck and don’t want to overspend on something that’s just going to sit in the garage most of the time, then this Portland pressure washer is a great choice.
+It’s light and easy to use, with just the right pressure for washing your car with the low-pressure detergent bottle attachment, though, beyond that, it just has an adjustable nozzle rather than dedicated tips.

-If the idea of even a smaller pressure washer like the Greenworks still seems like too much effort to schlep around, and you want something even lighter and more portable, Worx has come out with a very light duty cordless 20V “Power Cleaner.”
+If the idea of even a smaller pressure washer like the Sun Joe and Portland still seems like too much effort to schlep around, and you want something lighter and more portable, Worx has introduced a line of cordless 20-volt pressure washers.
 While it’s not a true pressure washer with just 350 PSI, it’s more than a garden hose, and it won’t risk damaging your paint.
 It’s enough pressure to blast dirt and grime off your car’s surface better than just the hose on its own.
-It has five spray angles built into its single variable nozzle, and you can connect it to your garden hose or simply draw water from a a bucket or other open water source like a lake, so it’s great for campers.
+It has five spray angles built into its single variable nozzle, and you can connect it to your garden hose or simply draw water from a bucket or other open water source like a lake.

 4. Karcher K1700 Electric Pressure Washer

 Another good option using electric power in the middle range for pressure is the Karcher K1700.
-As the name suggests it offer 1,700 PSI, and the Karcher is built around convenience, with a big wheels so it’s easy to move around, a removable bucket that doubles as hose storage, and removable half-gallon soap tank.
-The K1700 also features a handy foot-operated on/off switch, and although it doesn’t have a hose real, the power cord storage is at the very top of the handle so you don’t have to bend down to wind it and stow it neatly.
-Although it only has three nozzles, they are the three most useful ones, a turbo nozzle for focused cleaning power, 15-degree all-purpose nozzle, and one for soap application.
+As the name suggests, it produces 1,700 PSI, and the Karcher is built around convenience, with big wheels, so it’s easy to move around, a removable bucket that doubles as hose storage, and a removable half-gallon soap tank.
+The K1700 also features a handy foot-operated on/off switch, and although it doesn’t have a hose reel, the power cord storage is at the very top of the handle, so you don’t have to bend down to stow it neatly.
+Although it only has three nozzles, they are the three most useful ones, a turbo nozzle for focused cleaning power, a 15-degree all-purpose nozzle, and one for soap application.

 While many brands only offer a one-year warranty, Karcher backs up their product with a limited three-year warranty with a rapid exchange program should you encounter any issues covered by the warranty.
 Areas of concern are the short hose and reports of a malfunctioning soap dispenser.

 You might never have heard of Italian company Annovi Reverberi, but they’re pressure washing specialists that have been in business for over 50 years.
-They make both home and commercial electric pressure washers, and their AR Blue Clean pressure washer consistently appears on lists of the best pressure washers, especially for car cleaning.
-The AR Blue Clean AR383SS is rated at 1,900 PSI, and with a 1.5hp motor, it has plenty of power for your car, and likely for any household cleaning jobs, although some users report that the pressure did not live up to expectations of a 1,900 PSI machine.
-One advantage the AR Blue Clean AR383SS has over many competitors is a longer reach, with a 30-foot long electrical cord and 35-foot power cord, plus 30-foot high-pressure hose, so you should be able to set up over 60-feet from the nearest outlet depending on your garden hose.
+They make both home and commercial electric pressure washers, and their AR Blue Clean consistently appears on lists of the best pressure washers, especially for car cleaning.
+The AR Blue Clean AR383SS is rated at 1,900 PSI, and with a 1.5hp motor, it has plenty of power for your car or just about any household cleaning job, although some users report that the pressure did not live up to expectations of a 1,900 PSI machine.
+One advantage the AR Blue Clean AR383SS has over many competitors is a longer reach, with a 35-foot power cord and plus a 30-foot high-pressure hose, so you should be able to set up over 60 feet from the nearest outlet, depending on your garden hose.

-Its four quick-change tips include a 25-degree nozzle tip, a rotary turbo nozzle, low-pressure spray soap nozzle, and a 28-ounce detergent reservoir for your car wash soap.
+Its accessories include four quick-change nozzles, a rotary turbo nozzle, a low-pressure spray soap nozzle, and a 28-ounce detergent reservoir for your car wash soap.
 With a hose reel, compartments for the nozzles, and wheels, it should be easy to pack up and store.
 AR also offers professional and commercial lines of pressure washers made in Italy, but they start at hundreds of dollars more.

-Since professional detailers recommend you limit pressure to around 1,500 PSI for washing your car, a 1,600 PSI pressure washer is ideal if that is going to be your main use for it.
+Since professional detailers recommend you limit pressure to well under 2,000 PSI for washing your car, a 1,600 PSI pressure washer is ideal if that is going to be your main use for it.
 This Stanley SHP1600 is electric, with a 35-foot power cord and GFCI plug, plus a 20-foot hose, giving it a range of over 50 feet.
-It has a short wand so it’s easy to manage, but also has an extension that offers good reach if you need it.
-The SHP1600 also comes with an adjustable nozzle, so you can start with a nice wide-angle soft spray for the pre-soak, attach the detergent bottle for the soap stage, then narrow the nozzle for the high-pressure rinse just like you would at a coin-op car wash in the convenience of your driveway.
+It has a short wand, so it’s easy to manage, but also has an extension that offers good reach if you need it.
+Rather than separate tips, the SHP1600 comes with an adjustable nozzle, so you can start with a nice wide-angle soft spray for the pre-soak, attach the detergent bottle for the soap stage, then narrow the nozzle for the high-pressure rinse just like you would at a coin-op car wash in the convenience of your driveway.
 As a smaller model, soap tank capacity is limited to 14 ounces.

-If you need a more powerful washer for other household challenges or have a truck that you get REALLY dirty, you might want to skip directly to a more powerful gas model so you don’t need to keep separate pressure washers for different jobs.
+If you need a more powerful washer for other household challenges or have a truck that you get REALLY dirty, you might want to skip directly to a gas engine model with higher pressure, so you don’t need to own separate pressure washers for different jobs.
 Some of the best pressure washers with gas engines made anywhere are made by Generac, as the five-star reviews of their SPEEDWASH 6882 attest.
 It blasts out 2.9 gallons a minute of cleaning power at 2,900 PSI, more than enough to strip your car down to bare metal if you’re not careful.
 Fortunately, it has an adjustable pressure wand with a “Car” setting.

 But before you go out and buy the absolute most hardcore 10,000 PSI industrial pressure washer that can level a building, let us remind you that professional detailers recommend you stay well under 2,000 PSI for washing a vehicle.
-When using a pressure washer to clean your car or truck, make sure to use a nozzle that distributes the pressure more widely and won’t damage your paint, and stay back a foot or two from the car’s paint, rubber, or clear-coated metal, like wheels.
+When using a pressure washer to clean your car or truck, make sure to use a nozzle that distributes the pressure more widely and won’t damage your paint, and stay back at least two feet from the car’s paint, rubber, or clear-coated metal, like wheels.
 Then again, if you hopped on the trend of covering your entire truck in bedliner, blast away.
 With the Generac, we’d recommend using the soap sprayer, then standing well back with the 40° tip.
 With proper care, you should be just fine and get the job done fast.